1vicxtr/Moon/README.md

 # Moon

 This repository was created for Moon, a React-inspired language.
 Moon doesn't require any libraries or servers; everything you need is in this repository.

 ## Description

 Just as the moon has phases, front-end web development also evolves in different stages.
 That's why the name Moon fits perfectly.
 You don't need servers or external programs: everything you need is right here, in this folder.

 ## Installation

 1. Clone my repository:
  git clone https://github.com/1vicxtr/Moon.git
-2. Now you'll have my repository in the /components/ folder, where you'll create .mn files.
-3. If you're using Linux, you'll have the option to run ./watcher.
-The executable will call the compiler every time you save a .mn file, saving you time.
+2. It will give you my folder
+In index.html, the bundle.js file, which is the Moon interpreter, is already connected.
+3. In the /compiler folder are the lexers and parsers (compilers)
+4. The .mn (moon) files will go in the components/ folder.

+## How to use the compiler

-4. If you are using Windows you will need to run moon-compiler.exe
+- If you are using Windows, just run moon-compiler (if it doesn't work, contact me).
-***
+- If you are using Linux, just use this command ./watcher

 # Syntax